tv-labs/lua/README.md

 ## Exposing Elixir functions to Lua

-The simplest way to expose an Elixir function to in Lua is using the `Lua.set!/3` function
+The simplest way to expose an Elixir function to Lua is using the `Lua.set!/3` function

 ``` elixir
 lua =